Independent Auditor's Report

 Notre Dame, Indiana

-We have audited the accompanying consolidated financial statements of the University of Notre Dame du Lac and its subsidiaries, which comprise the consolidated statements of financial position as of June 30, 2013 and 2012, and the related consolidated statements of changes in unrestricted net assets, changes in net assets, and cash flows for the years then ended.
+We have audited the accompanying consolidated financial statements of the University of Notre Dame du Lac and its subsidiaries (the “University”) which comprise the consolidated statements of financial position as of June 30, 2014 and 2013, and the related consolidated statements of changes in unrestricted net assets, changes in net assets, and cash flows for the years then ended.

 Management's Responsibility for the Consolidated Financial Statements

 Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

 Our responsibility is to express an opinion on the consolidated financial statements based on our audits.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.